• Skip to primary navigation

 Variations

-• Seeds - Chia seeds, flax seeds or hemp seeds to give an extra crunch and added nutrition.
+• Seeds - Chia seeds, flax seeds or hemp seeds give an extra crunch and added nutrition.

 • Chocolate Chips - Stir in mini chocolate chips before rolling.